-From fun to religious, Easter baskets are begging for books that tell the story of the season.
-Younger kids would love to prep for understanding the bunny with new bedtime reads, and older kids will giggle and nod along with some of these age-appropriate reads.
-These picks can be found for kids of all ages.
+From fun to religious, a good book that tells the story of the season is the perfect addition to any Easter basket.
+Younger kids will love learning the lore of the Easter Bunny with new bedtime reads, and older kids will giggle and nod along with some of these age-appropriate reads.

 - Best for ages: 3 months-4 years

 This book also comes with a DVD for youngsters to watch the story unfold.
 The book starts with a procession from Palm Sunday, then takes the reader through Holy Week, and finally, Easter Sunday.
 To encourage children to understand what the Easter celebration is all about, this book will help guide that conversation.

 A short rhyme that littlest kids will recognize gets a bunny re-write to teach about helping others.
 The little story is great to memorize or perfect for new readers to read-along to.

 - Best for ages: 0-2 years

 This adorable springtime addition to the “Biscuit” series offers little ones a chance to experience sensory components throughout the story.
 A great board book for your child’s first Easter basket!